-At the end of the semester in which a student turns 22, the special education services in

-DuBois Integrity Academy Charter School System will cease.
+At the end of the semester in which a student turns 22, the special education services in DuBois Integrity Academy Charter School System will cease.
 In the transition meeting, the adult student and parent must be informed that there is no individual entitlement to FAPE or other rights afforded the student upon reaching age 22.
 Students graduating with a general education diploma are not entitled to FAPE and other rights once they have graduated with the general education diploma.

-Desired Measurable Post-Secondary Outcome/Completion Goals:

-☐ These should be measurable post-secondary outcome/completion goals of what the child wants to achieve after graduation. ☐ They should be "major life accomplishments" or "completion goals."
-These should be in the areas of Education/Training, Employment and Independent Living (as appropriate). ☐ These goals should be written in easy to understand language. ☐ These outcome/completion goals can change and become more refined as the child has more experience and gets closer to graduation. ☐ They should occur after the child graduates from school.

-Preferences, Strengths, Interests and Course of Study based on Present Levels of Performance and Age Appropriate Transition Assessments:

-An assessment of the skills and interests related to education, employment, training, and independent living skills (as appropriate) should be conducted in conjunction with the development of the transition components.
-The initial transition assessment may be prior to the eighth grade and could occur when are- evaluation consideration is conducted.
+Desired Measurable Post-Secondary Outcome/Completion Goals: □ th These should be measurable post-secondary outcome/completion goals of what e child wants to achieve after graduation.
+They should be "major life accomplishments" or "completion goals."
+These should be in the areas of Education/Training, Employment and Independent Living (as appropriate).
+These goals should be written in easy to understand language.
+These outcome/completion goals can change and become more refined as the child has more experience and gets closer to graduation.
+They should occur after the child graduates from school. rences, Strengths, Interests and Course of Study based on Present Levels of rmance and Age Appropriate Transition Assessments: An assessment of the skills and interests related to education, employment, training, and independent living skills (as appropriate) should be conducted in conjunction with the development of the transition components.
+The initial transition assessment may be prior to the eighth grade and could occur when a re- evaluation consideration is conducted.
 It should also be ongoing and fluid.
-Assessment tools that clearly describe a child's strengths and weaknesses and cument a child's interests and perceptions about their skills should be utilized.
-Surveys and interviews work well for this type of assessment.
-There are six characteristics that should be considered when conducting a transition essment; the assessment should be child centered, continuous, and occurring in many places, involving a variety of people, have understandable data, and be sensitive to cultural diversity.
-This section should create a "snapshot" of where the student is currently in regards to their strengths, interests, vocational skills, career related coursework, community participation, and any other needs. any other needs.

-study as well as evidence of transition assessments.
+Assessment tools that clearly describe a child's strengths and weaknesses and ac child's interests and perceptions about their skills should be utilized.
+Surveys and interviews work well for this type of assessment. as pl There are six characteristics that should be considered when conducting a transition sessment; the assessment should be child centered, continuous, and occurring in many aces, involving a variety of people, have understandable data, and be sensitive to altural diversity.
+This section should create a "snapshot" of where the student is currently in regards to their strengths, interests, vocational skills, career related coursework, community participation, and any other needs. П Key features to include are the student's age, grade, diploma track and course of study as well as evidence of transition assessments.